Invariant Distributions for homogeneous flows: Introduction

-The best general result to date in the direction of a proof is the joint paper of the third author \cite{HH} where it is proved that a every cohomology-free vector field has a factor smoothly conjugate to Diophantine linear flow on a torus of the dimension equal to the first Betti number of the manifold $M$.
-This result has been developed independently by several authors \cite{Forni}, \cite{Kocsard}, \cite{Matsumoto} to give a complete proof of the conjecture in dimension $3$ and by the first author in the joint paper \cite{FlaminioPaternain} to prove that every cohomology-free flow can be embedded continuously as a linear flow in a possibly non-separated Abelian group.
+The best general result to date in the direction of a proof is the joint paper of the third author \cite{HH} where it is proved that every cohomology-free vector field has a factor smoothly conjugate to Diophantine linear flow on a torus of the dimension equal to the first Betti number of the manifold $M$.
+This result has been developed independently by several authors \cite{Forni}, \cite{Kocsard}, \cite{Matsumoto} to give a complete proof of the conjecture in dimension~$3$ and by the first author in the joint paper \cite{FlaminioPaternain} to prove that every cohomology-free flow can be embedded continuously as a linear flow in a possibly non-separated Abelian group.

-From the definition, it is clear that there are two main mechanisms which may prevent a smooth flow from being cohomology-free: it can happen that the flow is not stable or it can happen that the closure of its range has codimension higher than one.
-For instance, linear flows on tori with \emph{Liouvillean} frequencies are not stable with range dense in a closed subspace of dimension one (the subspace of functions of zero average), while translation flows \cite{Forni97}, \cite{MMY}, horocycle flows \cite{FF1} and nilflows \cite{FF} are in general stable but have range of countable codimension.
+From the definition, it is clear that there are two main mechanisms which may prevent a smooth flow from being cohomology-free: it can happen that the flow is not stable or it can happen that the closure of its range has codimension higher than one (or both).